Amanda Palmer & Friends Present Forty-Five Degrees: Bushfire Flash Record

 Amanda Palmer & Friends Present Forty-Five Degrees: Bushfire Charity Flash Record is a collaborative studio album by American singer-songwriter Amanda Palmer along with Brian Viglione, Clare Bowditch, Fred Leone, Missy Higgins, Jherek Bischoff, and Montaigne.
 It was released to digital retailers and streaming platforms on February 21, 2020.
 Released in response to the 2019–20 Australian bushfire season, all proceeds of the album will be donated to Firesticks Alliance, an Indigenous Australian-led organization "re-invigorating and teaching cultural land burning and management."
 The album was funded by Palmer's supporters on Patreon.

 Promotion

 A cover of Midnight Oil's "Beds Are Burning" featuring Missy Higgins, Brian Viglione and Jherek Bischoff was released as a single on February 17, 2020.
-A benefit concert featuring Palmer and her husband Neil Gaiman was held in Melbourne, Australia on March 8, 2020.
+A benefit concert featuring Palmer and her then-husband Neil Gaiman was held in Melbourne, Australia on March 8, 2020.